Kindle Scribe (2025)

 Our take

-The Kindle Scribe (2025) scores 72/100 and occupies a weird sweet spot: the best device for reading Kindle books and taking notes, but nothing else.
+The Kindle Scribe (2025) scores 72/100 and occupies a deliberately narrow sweet spot: the absolute best device for reading Kindle books and taking handwritten notes, but intentionally nothing beyond that specific use case.

-AI-powered note summarization, 11-inch 300 PPI E Ink display, Google Drive and OneDrive sync, handwriting-to-text conversion โ all in a 5.4mm package that weighs just 400g.
-It's 40% faster than the previous Scribe.
-Ease of use gets a solid 75/100, and daily utility hits 80/100 for its intended purpose.
+AI-powered note summarization, an 11-inch 300 PPI E Ink display that's gorgeous for text, Google Drive and OneDrive cloud sync, handwriting-to-text conversion, and all packed into a 5.4mm thin package weighing just 400g.
+It's 40% faster than the previous Scribe generation.
+Ease of use gets a solid 75/100, and daily utility hits 80/100 for its intended reading-and-writing purpose.
+The deep integration with Kindle's massive ebook library is its unfair competitive advantage.

-The limitations are deliberate: no color, no third-party apps, no web browser.
-Amazon locked this down to reading and writing, period.
+The limitations are deliberate design choices, not oversights: no color display, no third-party apps, no web browser, no email.
+Amazon locked this device down to reading and writing, period.
 If you want Android apps, the BOOX Note Air5 C (75/100) is the better pick.
-If you want the best writing feel, the reMarkable Paper Pro (75/100) edges ahead.
-The Scribe splits the difference with Kindle ecosystem integration that neither can match.
+If you want the most paper-like writing feel, the reMarkable Paper Pro (75/100) edges ahead on stylus experience.
+The Scribe splits the difference with Kindle ecosystem integration that neither competitor can match.

-At $499.99 with an MSRP of $339.99, you're actually paying $160 above the base model price โ likely because you're looking at the premium bundle.
-"Fair price" momentum, no discounts tracked yet on this new model.
+At $499.99 with an MSRP listed at $339.99, you're likely looking at a premium bundle with the stylus and cover included โ check what's in the box.
+"Fair price" momentum with no discounts tracked yet on this December 2025 release.

-Bottom line: Buy if you're already a heavy Kindle reader who also wants a digital notebook โ skip if you need color, apps, or the flexibility of Android.
+Bottom line: Buy if you're already a heavy Kindle reader who also wants a digital notebook in one device โ skip if you need color, apps, or the open flexibility of Android.

 Pros & cons